Stop Sign Cameras

 How To Obtain Red Light Accident Video

-by Jeff Cohn | Wednesday, March 03, 2010 | accidents, How To, Laws, lawyer, video | 0 comments »Involved in a fender bender or accident and you need to get the red light camera video as evidence?
+Involved in a fender bender or accident and you need to get the red light camera video as evidence?

 Virginia Beach Photo Safe Locations Certified

-by Jeff Cohn | Tuesday, March 02, 2010 | Auto Insurance, Database, GPS Navigation, Insurance, Violation Fines, Virginia | 4 comments »Automated enforcement in Virginia is a civil penalty.
+Automated enforcement in Virginia is a civil penalty.
 The automated enforcement fine is $50 and there are no court costs, no negative DMV points, no insurance notifications, and no late fees associated with a violation.
 There are major differences in the penalty associated with automated enforcement and officer enforcement.
-An officer issued summons for disregarding a red light is up to a $350 fine; the prepayable offense is $100.
-Court costs do apply to an officer issued summons.
+An officer issued a summons for disregarding a red light is up to a $350 fine; the prepayable offense is $100.
+Court costs do apply to an officer issued a summons.
 There are -4 points associated with the signal violation and it stays on the driver’s DMV record for 3 years.

 There is a lot of disparity with the use of photo enforcement throughout the United States.
 The State of Virginia has approached the implementation of photo enforcement from three areas: Engineering, Education, and Enforcement.
 VDOT must approve each intersection for the use of enforcement cameras in the State of Virginia.
 In other words, if the engineering is not correct, the use of camera enforcement at the intersection will not be approved in Virginia.
-This process includes a standardization of yellow and all red signal timing.
+This process includes the standardization of yellow and all-red signal timing.

 The primary focuses in our PHOTOSafe program is education and awareness.
 We have given over 200 presentations to members of our community and established a web site that includes an interactive online presentation that explains the program, enforcement camera locations, and signal timing and coordination information.
 Virginia requires that photo enforcement warning signs be installed within 500 feet of the enforced intersection.
-Please visit our web site and give us some feedback on it.
+Please visit our website and give us some feedback on it.
 The address is vbgov.com/photosafe.

 We view enforcement as the last part of our intersection safety equation.
 The State of Virginia has a .5 second amnesty period that prevents the cameras from activating for enforcement until the light has been red for ½ second.
-Our police department recognizes the need to use a combination of police officers and cameras to reduce red light running at the high crash locations.
+Our police department recognizes the need to use a combination of police officers and cameras to reduce red-light running at the high crash locations.

 Thanks in advance for updating our photo enforcement information.
 Feel free to contact me if you have any questions about the use of photo enforcement in the State of Virginia.